nkstumpf/CodingCurriculum/01_Core/week02/submissions/instructions.md

 - [x] Given a comma separated string of full names, use JavaScript to create an alphabetical-by-Last-Name, ordered list and have it display in an HTML page on your site.
 Make the last names bold and red using CSS (NOT inline styles).

-## Note: Don't freak out about the last one

-- [ ] Post your site in Github pages.
+- [x] Post your site in Github pages.